NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/source/source.md

 The query can be entered in the query field, and one of the following search strategies can be selected:

 - **Semantic**
   Semantic search is a technique that aims to improve search accuracy by understanding the meaning (semantics) behind the words in a query, rather than matching exact keywords only.
+Users may use natural language to use this semantic search feature to query their source.

 - **keyword-or**
   Results that contain any of the keywords will be found.